JohnReedLOL/scala-trace-debug/README.md

 For use in practice, see [this link](USE_WITH_IDE.md)

-- To only add prints, `import info.collaboration_station.debug.implicitlyPrintable`
+- To only add prints, `import scala.trace.implicitlyPrintable`
-- To only add traces, `import info.collaboration_station.debug.implicitlyTraceable`
+- To only add traces, `import scala.trace.implicitlyTraceable`
-- If only add asserts, `import info.collaboration_station.debug.implicitlyAssertable`
+- If only add asserts, `import scala.trace.implicitlyAssertable`
-- To add prints, traces, and asserts, `import info.collaboration_station.debug._`
+- To add prints, traces, and asserts, `import scala.trace._`

 ____________________________________________________________________________________________________________________